 Our guide on how to enable two-factor (2FA) authentication for end users explains how to add an extra layer of security to your Office 365 account and how to use the Mobile Authenticator App for 2FA.

-11. Have a backup plan
+11. Develop a backup plan

 When disaster strikes, it’s important that you can begin to take action straight away.
 Cybercriminals can introduce threats like ransomware which encrypt your files, demanding payment for their release.